 4.2.2.
 Motzi and Matzah (מוֹצִיא מַצָה): two blessings over matzoth.

-The leader recites the blessing, holding in his hands all three unleavened breads (without a piece set aside as an Afikoman), expresses his gratitude to God for “the bread He brings out of the earth”.
+The leader recites the blessing, holding in his hands all three unleavened matzoth (without a piece set aside as Afikoman), expresses his gratitude to God for “the bread He brings out of the earth.”

-Then the president puts aside the lower unleavened bread and says a blessing above the others, in which he thanks God for ordering them to eat unleavened bread (cf. Exodus 12:15-20): “Blessed are you, Lord, our God, King of the universe, who sanctified us by your commandments (בְּמִצְוֹתָיו) and commanded us (וְצִוָּנוּ) to eat matzah”.
-Now he breaks off piece by piece from the unleavened breads (upper and half of the middle one) for everyone, and everyone eats, leaning on the left side as a sign of freedom.
+Then the leader puts aside the lower unleavened bread and says a blessing above the others, in which he thanks God for ordering them to eat unleavened bread (cf. Exodus 12:15-20): “Blessed are you, Lord, our God, King of the universe, who sanctified us by your commandments (בְּמִצְוֹתָיו) and commanded us (וְצִוָּנוּ) to eat matzah.”
+Now he breaks off piece by piece from the unleavened matzoth (upper and half of the middle one) for everyone, and everyone eats, leaning on the left side, for a sign of freedom.

-It should be noted that this element is visually similar to the breaking and separating of the Afikoman in the third part of the Passover and to the breaking and separating of the Holy Host in the third part of the Eucharist.
+One should note that this element is visually similar to the breaking and separating of Afikoman in the third part of Passover and the breaking and separating of the Holy Host in the third part of Eucharist.
 However, this similarity does not mean that it is a gesture of the same meaning!
 No!
-In this second part of the Passover, all acts serve to carry out the second part of the covenant renewal ceremony, and therefore serve to accept the law of the covenant, the law which, among other things, prescribes the consumption of bread without acid.
+In this second part of Passover, all acts serve to carry out the second part of the covenant renewal ceremony and therefore serve to accept the covenant law, the law which, among other things, prescribes the consumption of bread without acid.

-Comparing the consumption of herb in 1.3 and 2.3, it is clear that each point of rite fulfils the purpose of its own part: in 1.3 presentation of the contractor, in 2.3 acceptance of the law.
-The external similarity of the liturgical sign can be misleading for interpreters.
-Awareness of this danger makes it possible to read precisely the purpose of each part and the belonging of the sign to the particular part.
+Comparing consumption of herbs in 1.3 and 2.3, one can see that each point of rite fulfills the purpose of its part: presentation of contractor in 1.3; acceptance of law in 2.3.
+The external similarity of the liturgical sign can be misleading for an interpreter.
+However, awareness of this danger makes him capable of reading precisely the purpose of each part and belongingness of this sign to a particular part.

 4.2.4.
 Korekh (כּוֹרֵךְ): Eating the sandwich made with matzah, bitter herb and charoset.

-According to Hillel’s custom of temple times, a special “sandwich” is prepared: bitter herbs are placed on the rest (lower) of the unleavened herbs.
-In Hillel’s time there was still lamb meat on such a sandwich.
-This custom was a meticulous way of fulfilling God’s command to eat lamb-Pasha with unleavened bread and bitter herbs (cf. Ex 12:8).
+According to Hillel’s custom of temple times, one prepares a unique ‘sandwich’: he places bitter herbs on the rest (lower) of the unleavened bread.
+In Hillel’s time, there was also lamb meat on such a sandwich.
+This custom was a meticulous means of fulfilling God’s command to eat lamb-Passover with unleavened bread and bitter herbs (cf. Ex 12:8).

-Before consumption, this time it is not a blessing, but a confession of obedience to the Holy Tradition, which is analogous to a blessing in terms of meaning.
-One eats a “sandwich”, leaning on the left side as a sign of freedom.
+Before consumption this time, there is no blessing but a confession of obedience to the Holy Tradition; this confession is analogous in meaning to a blessing .
+One eats ‘a sandwich,’ leaning on the left side as a sign of freedom.